Will my US flight be cancelled during government shutdown?

 Since 1 October, a US government shutdown has meant some federal staff, including over 13,000 essential air traffic controllers, have been working without pay.

-After more than four weeks of disagreement in Congress about the healthcare funding package, US flights face disruption due to staff absences.
+After more than a month of disagreement in Congress about the healthcare funding package, US flights face severe disruption due to staff absences.

+US transportation secretary Sean Duffy announced yesterday (Thursday, 6 November) that air travel will be cut by up to 10 per cent at 40 major airports.
+Severe disruption is expected as a result.

 Operators, including Delta, United and American Airlines, have repeatedly urged an end to the shutdown due to the risk of missed salary payments and stressed staff on aviation safety.